Carry Greenham Home

-Carry Greenham Home is a 1983 documentary about the Greenham Common Women's Peace Camp created by Amanda Richardson and Beeban Kidron.
+Carry Greenham Home is a 1983 documentary about the Greenham Common Women's Peace Camp created by Beeban Kidron and Amanda Richardson.
 It bears the same name as the song by Peggy Seeger.
 It is considered "the first full-length documentary of a protest camp as a site of ongoing protest and daily living or re-creation."

 Summary

 The film depicts various activities involving the people of the camp, including nonviolent direct actions, interactions with the media, conflict with law enforcement, and life around the camp.